Maybe you’re considering a career in iOS development or you’re just seeing what’s out there and you want to learn the pros and cons of everything.

 Apple makes a programming language, the machines, the phones the IDE, the frameworks, and everything but it just doesn’t work for me.

-Sometimes there’s actually a lot of jokes in the iOS development community like how to coax Xcode to do what you want it to.
+Sometimes there are actually a lot of jokes in the iOS development community like how to coax Xcode to do what you want it to.

 Compared to some of the third-party tools out there, it is still the best but it doesn’t make it any easier to work with sometimes.